temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/writing_an_action.rst

     **Fig. 2:** UMRF Editor tab

 * Modify the name by clicking on the "Name:" item in the UMRF viewer and changing the name in the item editor.
-In the given example, let's call it *"add numbers"*.
+In the given example, let's call it *"add numbers"* (TODO: the name field has a bug, so ignore the name part)
 * Add new input parameter by right-clicking on the "Input Parameters" item and selecing "Add new parameter".
 * Select the newly created parameter and change it's name to *"input_1"* and it's type to *"number"* (shown in Fig. 3).
 * Add another input parameter and change it's name to *"input_2"* and it's type to *"number"*.